sahmed1o/aaahmedms/README.md

 📍 Canada

-Implementing open source biometrics for general use devices.
+Researching biometrics for general use devices.

 <hr>